 - Social media presence, as well as their preferred platform.

-So, now you know what competitor analysis is, and how to conduct the research, you may be wondering when you should be completing the exercise.
+So, now you know what competitive intelligence is, and how to conduct the research, you may be wondering when you should be completing the exercise.

 Competitor research may be conducted weekly, bi-weekly, or monthly, depending on individual circumstances.
 However, what we can say is leaving it longer than once a month isn’t advisable.
 After all, the market and the behaviors of your competitors are always changing, and you could well be left behind.

 It’s also important to note your stage in the cycle should also influence when you conduct your research into the competition.
-For instance, if you’re launching a new product, or making improvements to an existing service, you need to make sure you’re completing competitor analysis.
+For instance, if you’re launching a new product, or making improvements to an existing service, you need to make sure you’re completing competitive intelligence.

 Product marketing is hugely competitive, and if you aren’t prepared, competitors will take great pleasure in chewing you up and spitting you out.

-We appreciate competitor analysis can seem scary at first glance, but there are a whole host of specialist tools designed to make the process much more manageable if you’re not entirely familiar with the process.
+We appreciate competitive intelligence can seem scary at first glance, but there are a whole host of specialist tools designed to make the process much more manageable if you’re not entirely familiar with the process.